-If there is a thing that will make your website look more professional, trustworthy and appealing in a second, it’s definitely adding high-quality images.
 How many times have you heard that a picture is worth a thousand words?
-You don’t have to be a graphic designer or a photographer to have access to high-resolution images for free.
+If there’s anything that will make your website look more professional, credible and appealing in no time, it’s definitely adding quality images.
+You don’t have to be a graphic designer or photographer to have access to high resolution images for free.

 If you are creating your website with a website builder, it most probably provides you with a nice library of images, as Webnode does.
 For most people, these galleries can be more than sufficient, but it might not perfectly satisfy the needs or tastes of all people.